 Weaknesses: Alot of broken parts.
 I bought the 2013 version when it came out in early August and have rode it through October, so alittle less than three months.
 During this time I had four rear wheel flats and one front wheel, broken lockout switch, back tire wouldn't stay true and warrantied, and a bunch of minor glitches that have been worked out.
 So, probably around ten visits to the bike shop (once a week.)
 This was a huge frustration, but since the back tire warrantied and I got an upgrade instead I have had zero problems.
 Also for context, I biked around 40 miles of moderate trail riding a week.
 I'd say a two flats could be on me, but most were pinch flats.
 The rest of the problems were definitely on the bike mostly the Bontraeger rim and wheels.

 Date Reviewed: June 21, 2012

-Strengths: None, weakest bike I have ever owned.
-Wood sticks in the forest are stronger than this bike according to the Engineer @ TREK BIKES!
+Strengths: None, apparently wood sticks in the forest are stronger than the frame according to the engineer at TREK!
 LMFAO

 Also I got screwed over because I was told that TREK has great warranties and policies only to be screwed over by them one out more than 2000 dollars and almost without a bike for a race that costs thousands of dollars.